-- 1. Go to www.mpers.org - 2.
-Click on myMPERS Login. - 3.
-Click on Enroll Now. - 4.
-Complete the requested personal information. - 5.
-Create a personal Username and Password.
-(MPERS will not have a record of the password that you create.) - 6.
-Define and answer the challenge questions. - 7.
-Read and accept the Terms and Conditions. - 8.
-Click on Submit.
+- 1. Go to www.mpers.org

+- 2. Click on myMPERS Login.

+- 3. Click on Enroll Now.

+- 4. Click on Request an Enrollment PIN.
+The PIN will be mailed to the address on file. - 5.
+Once you receive your PIN, return to the enrollment screen and complete the requested personal information. - 6.
+Create a personal username and password.
+(MPERS will not have a record of the password that you create.) - 7.
+Choose and answer the challenge questions. - 8.
+Read and accept the terms and conditions. - 9.
+Click on Submit. - 10.
+Set up multi-factor authentication